-Simple Hands-On Fall Patterns Preschool Activity
+Simple Fall Patterns Activity for Preschoolers

 I had some really adorable plastic fall manipulatives on hand from my classroom teaching days.
 And a really cute candy corn bowl was a fun way to present and use them.